-2) Attention Module: In the proposed 2D Pose Estimator, the Attention Mechanism was applied only to the last two blocks of each sub-network.
-As shown in Fig. 2, only six attention modules were employed to balance computational cost and accuracy.
-According to Fig. 3, the attention module employed is based on channel attention, as spatial attention was deemed inefficient for keypoints.
-After one residual block in the backbone network, the feature information is directed to the channel attention module where a 1×1 convolution is applied.
+2) Attention Module: In the proposed 2D Pose Estimator, the Attention Mechanism was applied only to the last two blocks of the final sub-network.
+As shown in Fig. 2, only six attention modules were deployed to balance computational cost and accuracy.
+According to Fig. 3, the attention module deployed is based on channel attention, no spatial attention was used because of inefficient for keypoints.
+The reason is Spatial tries to apply Global-pooling or Max-pooling to get the global context but it also makes the keypoint information collapse.
+Hence, the proposed architecture believes that only channel attention is better than used both channel and spatial.
+After one residual block in the backbone network, the feature information is directed to the channel attention module where convolutions $Conv{1\times 1}$ are applied.
+The output of the Channel Attention module is: